ajinkya2020/Capsule-Wars/README.md

-# FPS GAME
+# Capsule-Wars
- A First Person Shooter(FPS) game made using Unity Game Engine and Photon Unity Networking
+ It is a First Person Shooter(FPS) game I developed using Unity Game Engine and Photon Unity Networking.